wordofwarning/wordofwarning.org/current/2026-turn/programme/index.md

 <hr>
 **Clara Selberg** · *Embodied*

-This work explores how dancers' deep bodily knowledge supports their understanding of non-verbal communication of emotions, and invites you to witness how movement can reveal something beyond what words can.
+This work asks what remains when language falls away and invites you to witness how movement can reveal something beyond words.
+Through improvisation, breath, and shared movement, the dancers explore how bodily knowledge supports non-verbal communication of emotions, kinaesthetic empathy, and the body as a vessel for emotional sensations.

 Content Warning: please click [here](/warnings).

-Clara graduated from London Contemporary Dance School with a first-class honours BA in 2023.
-In 2024 she joined Emergence Dance Company at the University of Salford, performing works by Sofia Nappi, SAY (Sarah Golding & Yukiko Masui), Joss Arnott, and Lisa Robinson.
-She also performed in *Balkan Epic Erotic*, directed by Marina Abramović and choreographed by Blenard Azizaj, at Factory International.
+Clara is a Swedish choreographer, dancer, and performer.
+Clara’s choreographic practice is rooted in a curiosity about what makes us human, unfolding through somatic improvisation and embodied choreographic research.
+Some of her most recent performance experiences include the exhibition performance *Balkan Epic Erotic*, directed by Marina Abramović, and pieces by SAY, Sofia Nappi, and Joss Arnott.

-Dancers: Becky Linton (BA University of Salford; current Emergence MA student), Bee Minett (MA & BA Shockout Arts Manchester), Chloe Smith (MA & BA University of Salford), Ozzy Berzin-Cohen (MA University of Salford; BA Falmouth University), Sasha Gunning (MA University of Salford; BA Northern School of Contemporary Dance)
+Dancers: Bee Minett, Chloe Smith, Ozzy Berzin-Cohen, Sasha Gunning

-Insta <a href="https://instagram.com/claraselberg_" target="_blank">@claraselberg_</a>
+Insta <a href="https://instagram.com/claraselberg_" target="_blank">@claraselberg_</a> <a href="https://instagram.com/bee_minett" target="_blank">@bee_minett</a> <a href="https://instagram.com/clo.smith.dance15" target="_blank">@clo.smith.dance15</a> <a href="https://instagram.com/ozzyb.c" target="_blank">@ozzyb.c</a> <a href="https://instagram.com/sashagunning_dance" target="_blank">@sashagunning_dance</a>
 <hr>
 Image: Clara Selberg, due to appear in Turn 2026 at Contact (credit: Wiswould Wise Productions)
 <small><span style='font-variant: small-caps'>[back to top](/current/2026-turn/programme)</span></small>